chrisdinant/chrisdinant.github.io/content/pages/purpose.md

 headline: But why?
 Summary: a short back-story

-About two years ago something changed.
-I'm not exactly sure what caused it, but I decided to learn to code.
+Not too long ago, depending on when I wrote this, I decided to learn to code.
 I found a fantastic website called 'freeCodeCamp.org' and proceeded to blast through the exercises and modules until about halfway through the back end development certification part.
 By now I had done tons of javascript algorithm exercises and created a bunch of projects (hosted on
 <a href="https://codepen.io/chrisdinant/" style="text-decoration: none;" target="_blank">https://codepen.io/chrisdinant/</a>) and a few small websites.<br />
 <br />
 <blockquote class="embedly-card">